 It’s home to the nightlife and the college life of the Medical University of South Carolina.

 493 King Battery

 493 King Battery has two bedrooms and two bathrooms and can accommodate up to six guests.
-This second-floor rental is near all the shopping, activities, and tourist attractions of the historic downtown area and the waterfront.
+This second-floor rental is near all the historic downtown area’s shopping, activities, tourist attractions, and the waterfront.
 There’s free Wi-Fi and a full kitchen at this downtown Charleston hotel.

 Things to do in Radcliffe-Borough